Belfast Lough: Railway

 The Belfast-Larne railway line skirts the north shore particularly from Carrickfergus and then Downshire to Whitehead and northwards then alongside Larne Lough to Larne Harbour.
-Trains connect Belfast Great Victoria Street and Belfast Central to Larne Harbour.
+Trains connect Belfast Grand Central and Belfast Lanyon Place to Larne Harbour.

 The Belfast-Bangor railway line skirts the south shore at Holywood railway station to Marino railway station and Cultra railway station.
-Trains connect Belfast Great Victoria Street and Belfast Central to Bangor.
+Trains connect Belfast Grand Central; and Belfast Lanyon Place to Bangor.

 Cultra railway station is the home of the Ulster Folk and Transport Museum.